Rhopalium: Morphology and function

-In recent years, it has been found that rhopalia retain a sizable reservoir of undifferentiated, stem-like cells, which are though to be poised for potential use in both cell turnover and regeneration in the rhopalia.
+In recent years, it has been found that rhopalia retain a sizable reservoir of undifferentiated, stem-like cells, which are thought to be poised for potential use in both cell turnover and regeneration in the rhopalia.

 Formation during metamorphosis

 Rhopalia are exclusive to the medusoid form of the cnidarian life cycle; young jellies within the classes Schyphozoa and Cubozoa develop through their planula larval and polyp stages lacking these structures.
 This indicates not only that jellies must employ different sensory mechanisms than those offered by rhopalia before entering the medusa stage, but that the formation of these complex structures takes place completely within the stages of adult strobilation and not during gastrulation.
 In most schyphozoa and cubozoa, sessile polyps undergo a secondary round of metamorphosis in order to become free-swimming, sexually mature medusae, generally entailing a process known as strobilation.
 During strobliation, a single polyp, which is now dubbed a Strobila, is set to undergo a process of transverse fission, which will result in the generation of one or multiple juvenile medusae, consequently referred to as ephyrae.
 Each free-swimming ephyra (singular) develops into an adult medusa, which has come to possess a rhopalial nervous system that it did not previously possess.

 When the process of strobilation is at its genesis, before rhopalia begin their formation, small swellings manifest at the bases of specific tentacles in the polyp; these will become the sites of rhopalial development.
 The tentacles degenerate in length, and the margins of the swellings bulge out to form “rhopalar arms”.
 The rhopalial arm's distal end, formations called lappets begin to form, which are used for sensing and consuming food.
 Before ephyrae detach from the strobila, electrical impulses from the rhopalia have been observed in direct correspondence with pulsatile contractions of movement that begin when the ephyrae are becoming ready to be free-swimmers.
 This suggests that the sum of the connections that synapse within the rhopalia, along with the swimming musculature, all develop during the strobila stage.
 Observations point to the conclusion that the gravity-sensing portion of the organ consisting of the lithocyst and the touch plate most likely develops first, preceding the neuropil cluster within the center of the rhopalia, and then finally the ocelli, which exhibit the highest degree of cellular complexity and require the most energy to develop.